 You have the flexibility to create a broad program of study, and can even take courses from other departments in the College of Engineering.
 Please direct your curriculum-related questions to the lambrosillinois [dot] edu (Director of Graduate Programs).

 Who teaches the courses?

 Regular full-time faculty who teach the on-campus courses teach the online courses.

 What if I’m not sure if online courses will work for me?

 Try it!
 Students may take courses before being admitted to a degree program.
-Registration for classes as a non-degree student is through Engineering at Illinois Online and is available in late June for the fall semester.
+Registration for classes as a non-degree student is through Engineering Online and is available in late June for the fall semester.
 Up to 12 hours of credit taken prior to being admitted may be transferred into the degree program with departmental approval.
 Taking courses prior to admission does not guarantee future admission to a degree program.